**Amended by DBM Board on 10/28/25

 4. REGISTRATION:

 You must be fully registered with DBM prior to the draw.
-This includes completing the online application found on the website complete with all information, including a current BASS #.
+This includes completing the online application found on the website complete with all information, including a current B.A.S.S. #.
 You must also be acknowledged by the Treasurer as paid.

 5. PAIRINGS FOR TOURNAMENTS

-A draw will be scheduled at least 7 days before each tournament.
-It will be a random pairing of a boater with a co angler for the entire field.
+A draw will be scheduled for at least 7 days before each tournament.
+It will be a random pairing of a boater with a co-angler for the entire field.
 You will not be paired with the same person during each calendar year.
 This is the primary person you will travel to and from the tournament, fish with at the tournament, and will share all expenses with.
-For two day tournaments, you will be assigned a new pairing the second day but you will only fish together on day 2, not share any expenses.
+For two-day tournaments, you will be assigned a new pairing the second day, but you will only fish together on day 2, not sharing any expenses.

 For any entries after the draw, you will be waitlisted.
-A week before the tournament, the entrants not paired will be assigned partners using the following order of priority..
+A week before the tournament, the entrants not paired will be assigned partners using the following order of priority.

 Waitlist entrants do not get the privilege of priority in the next tournament if they are not paired.